bluetongueai/uberbase/README.md

 ### Vault

 `uberbase` uses `Vault` to manage secrets and encryption.
 The `Vault` installation is configured to use a self-generated CA and certificate.
 Upon first run, `Vault` will generate a root token and a set of keys for the root token.
 These credentials are cached and mounted into each service's container.
 It will also ingest all `UBERBASE_*` environment variables, and other environment variables prefixed with your configured `UBERBASE_VAULT_PREFIXES` availble in the `uberbase` container into the `Vault` server.

+Each service is configured to use the `Vault` server, and will automatically configure itself with the relevant credentials and URLs as defined in the `.env` file.

 ### Registry